Crypto Tax & Unclaimed Property Compliance – A Year-Round Strategy for Success – Part I

 March 21, 2022

 Despite the reputation of being a “once a year” thing, tax information reporting and withholding is a year-round organizational compliance process.
-Add unclaimed property (UP) obligations to the monthly to-do list, and businesses have a lot of compliance obligations to prepare for – all throughout the year.
+Add unclaimed property (UP) obligations and crypto tax compliance to the monthly to-do list, and businesses have a lot of compliance obligations to prepare for – all throughout the year.

 This quarterly blog series will focus on tax information reporting (TIR) and UP issues impacting businesses facilitating transactions involving digital assets.
 Each quarter, Sovos experts will provide updates and reminders on tax and UP issues in advance of the next quarter – to help you have a line of sight into what to expect next.